 Money laundering is to take actions with the purpose of hiding the link between a crime and money, or other assets.
 The problem, when profits from criminal activities – such as drug crimes, human trafficking and tax evasions – are integrated with the legal economy, is both a national and international problem.
 Money laundering may have extensive negative consequences for Sweden’s security and economy.

-Terrorist financing is to financially support terrorism by direct contributions or by gathering, receiving, or transfer money and other assets that serves the purpose of financing terrorism.
+Terrorist financing is to financially support terrorism by direct contributions or by gathering, receiving, or transfer money and other assets that serve the purpose of financing terrorism.
 Even very small amounts of money can cause great damage.

 The Money Laundering and Terrorist Financing Prevention Act, the Money Laundering Act, (2017:630) applies to businesses and legal persons (entrepreneurs) in certain sectors.
 Those who are under the county’s supervision shall also follow the County Administrative Board’s provisions and guidelines.